icsga/Yazz/doc/manual.md

 To assign a modulator, select one the 20 available Modulation function slots.
 Both the source and the target parameters can be entered the same way as selecting a synth parameter.
-Modulation source requires only Function and Function ID, while Modulation Target also requires the Parameter to assign.
+Modulation source requires only Function and Function ID, while Modulation Target also requires the Parameter to assign to.

-In addition, any modulator can be adjusted in intensity and can be turned on/ off.
+Any modulator can be adjusted in intensity and can be turned on/ off.

-The value ranges for most of these are not finished yet, so not all assignments have the desired effect, and some will cause the program to exit.
-Working on it.
+## Play Mode: Select controller set